Nexmo/station/_documentation/en/voice/voice-api/webhook-reference.md

 # Voice API Webhooks Reference

 Nexmo uses webhooks alongside its Voice API to enable your application to interact with the call.
-There are two webhook endpoints:
+There are two required, and one optional, webhook endpoints:

 * [Answer webhook](#answer-webhook) is sent when a call is answered.
 This is for both incoming and outgoing calls.
 * [Event webhook](#event-webhook) is sent for all the events that occur during a call.
 Your application can log, react to or ignore each event type.
+* [Fallback Answer URL](#fallback-answer-url) is used when either the Answer or Event webhook fails or returns an HTTP error status.
 * [Errors](#errors) are also delivered to the event webhook endpoint if they occur.

 For more general information, check out our [webhooks guide](/concepts/guides/webhooks).